 Peace of mind comes from within, from a deeper, quieter source of Thought.
 Everyone has access to insight, wisdom and common sense.
 Stability, well-being and personal security are our birthright, regardless of circumstances.

-As a professional visitation supervisor, I work with a diversified population.
-I utilize integrity and creativity, am non-judgmental, and maintain an attitude of neutrality when I am asked to help people who have been ordered to work with a professional family supervisor.
+As a professional visitation monitor, I work with a diversified population.
+I utilize integrity and creativity, am non-judgmental, and maintain an attitude of neutrality when I am asked to help people who have been ordered to work with a professional visitation monitor.

 You are the child who danced in the sunshine.
 You are the young person who dreamed of changing the world.
 You always have been who you are.
 Yet now, you are even better, for you have the benefit of experience.
 Life will have its ups and downs, but those circumstances do not define the value of who you are.
 What truly matters is what you decide to make of whatever you have.
 Things may not always work out like you planned.
 Yet the joy, the love, the hope, the wonders you experience will stay with you.
 The pleasures and the pains will come and go.
 Fortune will sometimes smile on you and at other times it will seem that nothing is going your way.